microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ### Kick-Off Meeting

-Every WTH event starts off with a Kick Off Meeting.  *How* you get to the kick off meeting depends on if it is a virtual or an in-person event!
+Every What The Hack event starts off with a Kick Off Meeting.  *How* you get to the kick off meeting depends on if it is a virtual or an in-person event.

 #### Getting There: In Person

-If you are hosting an in-person event, it is simple!
+If you are hosting an in-person event, it is simple.
 Attendees show up at the venue you shared with them in your invite, take a seat, and give you their full attention to kick off.

 The in-person attendees should be instructed to join the event team in Microsoft Teams using a join code as depicted in the image below.
-The code should be presented on the presentation screen or posted on a whiteboard in the room while the kick off meeting proceeds.
+Put the code in the corner of each of the slides in you kickoff presentation to give the attendees time to type it in.

 ![Join Team with code](images/wth-join-team-with-code2.jpg)

 #### Getting There: Virtual Event

-Getting to the kick off meeting can be a little tricky for virtual attendees!
+Getting to the kick off meeting can be a little tricky for virtual attendees.
 They will not join the kick off meeting the way they normally join meetings in Microsoft Teams.
 Instead they will join a Channel meeting in the General channel of the event team.

 The reason we recommend hosting the kick off meeting as a Channel meeting in the General channel is so that the attendees are brought into the team and learn to collaborate there from the start.
 If you host the kick off meeting as a regular meeting in Microsoft Teams, it will be a private meeting that is not connected to the event team.
 Therefore, any chat conversations will not be captured in the team.